Royal Fleet Auxiliary: Underway replenishment

-The Wave class, Tide class and Fort Victoria incorporate aviation facilities, providing aviation support and training facilities as well as vertical replenishment capabilities.
+The Tide class and Fort Victoria incorporate aviation facilities, providing aviation support and training facilities as well as vertical replenishment capabilities.
 They are capable of operating and supporting Merlin and Lynx Wildcat helicopters, both of which are significant weapons platforms.
 The presence of aviation facilities on RFA ships allows for them to be used as 'force multipliers' for the task groups they support in line with Royal Navy doctrine.